StrikingLoo/strikingloo.github.io/_posts/2024-03-28-inlining-css.md

 You can see the speed index was at 1.2s, First Contentful Paint (the moment the screen is first filled with content) came at almost the same time.

 Looking at the cascade graph, there was a whole 200ms in the network call to load the CSS file.
-This was a minified CSS with the styles for the post, less than 3KB in size for a 176KB page, so it made no sense: if those same file contents were just part of the site's code, you'd lose only the little network transfer cost of 3KB.
+This was a minified CSS with the styles for the post, less than 3KB in size for a 176KB page, so it made no sense: if those same file contents were just part of the site's code (surrounded by a \<style> tag, of course), you'd lose only the little network transfer cost of 3KB.
 That's 3ms on a 1MB/s speed connection.
 Compared to the 200ms I was losing by establishing a connection, requesting a different file, etc., it seemed like I could gain speed by inlining.

 I was careful to copy the correct minified CSS for each site (for cases where the styles differ slightly) and tested again on the same page.